Every year, I come across new and fantastic Thanksgiving books for kids.

 Balloons over Broadway: The True Story of the Puppeteer of Macy’s Parade by Melissa Sweet.
 Do you watch the Macy’s Thanksgiving Day Parade every year?
 We try to catch it as much as we can.
 This book tells the story of the parade and the remarkable man who created their famous flying balloons.
 I love this book!

-More fun Thanksgiving books
+More fun Thanksgiving books for kids

 The Thanksgiving Door by Debby Atwell.
 After burning their Thanksgiving dinner, Anne and Ed go out to a restaurant and end up guests at an immigrant family’s Thanksgiving feast.
 They learn about friendship and generosity all while experiencing one amazing Thanksgiving dinner.

 A Turkey for Thanksgiving by Eve Bunting.
 This is probably my favorite book on this whole list.
 Mr. Moose promises his wife a turkey for Thanksgiving.
 After a romp through the woods to find a turkey, Mr. Moose finally finds one and brings him home.
 Only instead of finding himself served for dinner, Turkey discovers that he is the guest of honor.

 Thanksgiving Is for Giving Thanks by Margaret Sutherland.
 This sweet book is a good starting point for teaching your kids about gratitude.
 I love this book and love the concept.